jemmaj24/CFG-Data-Group6/README.md

 # CFG-Data-Group6
-This is the collaborative work of Amy-Louise Snelling, Cherelle Brigden, Louise Wright, Katrina Rogala and Jemma John.
-We have completed a data analysis to shed light on external factors of internet pentration across the world.
+This is the collaborative work of Amy-Louise Snelling, Cherelle Brigden, Jemma John, Katrina Rogala, and Louise Wright.
+We have completed a data analysis to shed light on external factors of internet penetration across the world.
 ## Project Information

 ## Tools and Technologies